Understanding the Difference Between Genderqueer and Non-Binary

 The Difference Between Genderqueer and Non-Binary

-The main distinction between genderqueer and non-binary is that genderqueer is an umbrella term that encompasses all gender identities outside of the traditional male/female binary.
+The main distinction between genderqueer and non-binary is that genderqueer is one of the umbrella terms that encompasses all gender identities outside of the traditional male/female binary.

 Conclusion